senyosimpson/blog/blog/content/posts/rust-error-handling.md

 ## Making it informative

-As I mentioned in my introduction, error handling is a big deal.
-One aspect of this is the quality of error messages.
+An aspect of writing good errors is to make them highly informative.
 Without good error messages, debugging becomes extremely difficult.
 Either that or you've learnt how to read horribly cryptic messages.
 C++ programmers, you're *obviously* suffering from Stockholm syndrome given that you survive these crazy error messages 😆.

 ```
 rtmap.cpp: In function `int main()':